I’m up early today… Gotta go over to my dad’s house to help him with

-opinion, one of the best and one of the most
+opinion, one of the best and the most inspirational too.

 1. Develop a killer vibrato